How to Start Long-Term Investing: A Comprehensive Guide

 Introduction: understanding your risk tolerance is critical in shaping your investment choices.

-A thorough assessment of risk tolerance will help you make informed investment decisions aligned with your comfort level.
+• Be honest about volatility: reflect on how much market volatility you can withstand without losing sleep.
+A thorough assessment of your risk tolerance will help you make informed investment decisions aligned with your comfort level.

 3. Educate yourself